Can Interviewers Detect AI Copilots? What You Need to Know in 2026

 This is the most obvious tell.
 If a candidate is clearly reading something — eyes moving left to right, focus locked on a specific point, occasional squinting — it looks very different from natural conversation.

-How to avoid it: Glance at keywords and bullet points.
+How to reduce it: Glance at keywords and bullet points.
 Do not read sentences.
-Your copilot display should show brief talking points, not paragraphs to read.
+Your notes should show brief talking points, not paragraphs to read.

 6. Screen Sharing Requests